KoslickiLab/YACHT/README.md

 The workflow for YACHT is as follows:

-1. Create sketches of your reference database genomes and of your sample
+1. **Creating Sketches of Your Reference Database Genomes and Your Sample:**
+   - This involves using [sourmash](https://sourmash.readthedocs.io/en/latest/) to generate compact representations (sketches) of genomic data for efficient comparison and analysis.
+2. **Preprocessing the Reference Genomes:**
-2. Preprocess the reference genomes by removing the "too similar" genomes based on `ANI` using the `ani_thresh` parameter
+   - This is the training step of YACHT, aiming to remove the "too similar" genomes based on Average Nucleotide Identity (`ANI`) using the `ani_thresh` parameter.
+3. **Run YACHT algorithm:**
-3. Run YACHT to detect the presence of reference genomes in your sample
+   - This step involves running the YACHT algorithm to detect the presence of reference genomes in your sample.

+**See below sections for more details of each step in the workflow.**

 </br>

 ### Creating sketches of your reference database genomes

-You will need a reference database in the form of [Sourmash](https://sourmash.readthedocs.io/en/latest/) sketches of a collection of microbial genomes.
+You will need a reference database in the form of [sourmash](https://sourmash.readthedocs.io/en/latest/) sketches of a collection of microbial genomes.
 There are a variety of pre-created databases available at: https://sourmash.readthedocs.io/en/latest/databases.html.
 Our code uses the "Zipfile collection" format, and we suggest using the [GTDB genomic representatives database](https://farm.cse.ucdavis.edu/~ctbrown/sourmash-db/gtdb-rs214/gtdb-rs214-reps.k31.zip):

 ```bash
 wget https://farm.cse.ucdavis.edu/~ctbrown/sourmash-db/gtdb-rs214/gtdb-rs214-reps.k31.zip